Shoukaku07/AES-256-Folder-Encrypted/README.md

-# AES-256-Folder-Encrypted
+# FolderEncryptor

-The `FolderEncryptor` class in the provided code is a Java program for encrypting and decrypting files within a folder using the AES (Advanced Encryption Standard) algorithm with a specified password.
-Here's how it works:
+FolderEncryptor is a Java program designed to provide file encryption and decryption functionality within a folder using the AES (Advanced Encryption Standard) algorithm with a user-specified password.
+This tool is intended for securing sensitive files on your local storage.

-1. **Encryption Process:**
+## How It Works

+FolderEncryptor operates as follows:

+### Encryption Process

-   - The `encryptFolder` method is called with a folder to encrypt and a password.
+1. The `encryptFolder` method is invoked with a folder to encrypt and a user-provided password.
-   - It recursively traverses the folder structure.
+2. It recursively traverses the folder structure.
-   - For each file encountered, it reads the file's content into `fileBytes`.
+3. For each file encountered, it reads the file's content into `fileBytes`.
-   - The `encrypt` method is called with `fileBytes` and the password.
+4. The `encrypt` method is called with `fileBytes` and the password.
-   - Inside the `encrypt` method, a secret key is generated from the password.
+5. Inside the `encrypt` method, a secret key is generated from the user's password.
-   - The AES encryption algorithm is initialized with this secret key.
+6. The AES encryption algorithm is initialized with this secret key.
-   - The file content (`fileBytes`) is encrypted using AES encryption, resulting in `encryptedBytes`.
+7. The file content (`fileBytes`) is encrypted using AES encryption, resulting in `encryptedBytes`.
-   - The encrypted content is written to a new file with the extension `.hidden`.
+8. The encrypted content is written to a new file with the extension `.hidden`.
-   - The original file is deleted.
+9. The original file is securely deleted to prevent data leakage.

-2. **Decryption Process:**
+### Decryption Process

-   - The `decryptFolder` method is called with a folder to decrypt and the password.
+1. The `decryptFolder` method is invoked with a folder to decrypt and the corresponding password.
-   - It recursively traverses the folder structure.
+2. It recursively traverses the folder structure.
-   - For each `.hidden` file encountered, it reads its content into `fileBytes`.
+3. For each `.hidden` file encountered, it reads its content into `fileBytes`.
-   - The `decrypt` method is called with `fileBytes` and the password.
+4. The `decrypt` method is called with `fileBytes` and the password.
-   - Inside the `decrypt` method, the secret key is generated from the password.
+5. Inside the `decrypt` method, the secret key is generated from the provided password.
-   - The AES decryption algorithm is initialized with this secret key.
+6. The AES decryption algorithm is initialized with this secret key.
-   - The file content (`fileBytes`) is decrypted using AES decryption, resulting in `decryptedBytes`.
+7. The file content (`fileBytes`) is decrypted using AES decryption, resulting in `decryptedBytes`.
-   - The decrypted content is written to a new file with the `.hidden` extension removed.
+8. The decrypted content is written to a new file with the `.hidden` extension removed.
-   - The original `.hidden` file is deleted.
+9. The original `.hidden` file is securely deleted.

-3. **Key Generation:**
+### Key Generation

 - The `generateKey` method creates a 128-bit (16-byte) secret key from the provided password.
-It does this by converting the password to bytes and truncating or padding it to 16 bytes.

-4. **Encryption Algorithm Details:**
+This key is used for both encryption and decryption.
+For AES-256 encryption, ensure that your password is 32 bytes long, and consider implementing a secure key derivation function (KDF) for stronger key generation.

+### Encryption Algorithm Details

 - AES encryption is performed in ECB mode with PKCS5 padding (`"AES/ECB/PKCS5Padding"`).

-It's important to note that while this code demonstrates basic file encryption and decryption, there are important security considerations to keep in mind when implementing encryption in a real-world application.
-For example, securely storing and managing encryption keys, handling exceptions, and ensuring data integrity.
-Additionally, AES-256 encryption is considered more secure than the 128-bit key used in this code.

 ## How to use it?